 In April 2013, the SFC issued an updated "Guidance Note for Persons Advertising or Offering Collective Investment Schemes (CIS) on the Internet" (or CIS Internet Guidance Note).
-This clarifies the regulatory requirements concerning CIS activities on the Internet and should be read in conjunction with the "Guidance Note on Internet Regulation" issued in March 1999, and the OCI's "Guidance Note on the Use of Internet for Insurance Activities" (please refer to section 5.2.6) published in January 2001.
+This clarifies the regulatory requirements concerning CIS activities on the Internet and should be read in conjunction with the "Guidance Note on Internet Regulation" issued in March 1999, and the Insurance Authority's "Guideline on the Use of Internet for Insurance Activities (GL8)" (please refer to section 5.2.6).